-For individual, joint and trust (non-retirement) accounts, you will receive a Consolidated Form 1099 including details of dividends paid (Form 1099-DIV) and security sales (Form 1099-B), if there were any such transactions in your account for that tax year.
+For individual, joint, and trust Automated and Stock Investing Accounts, you will receive a Consolidated Form 1099 including details of dividends paid (Form 1099-DIV) and security sales (Form 1099-B), if there were any such transactions in your account for that tax year.
 If there were no security sales or dividends paid into your account, you will not receive a Form 1099.
 This is most often the case if you opened the account near the end of the year.
 Most likely this form will be available around the third week of February.
 We'll email you as soon as it is available.

 You can contribute to an IRA or Roth IRA account for the previous year up until the April tax filing deadline, so these forms won't be available until the end of May or possibly later, but you should still include any IRA or Roth IRA contributions when filing your taxes.
 Read more about Form 5498 for IRAs here.